dlenski/vpn-slice/README.md

   * Parse command-line arguments _before_ environment variables
 * Fix timing issues
 * Improve IPv6 support
-* Support OSes other than Linux?
+* Support OSes other than Linux and macOS
+  * Other Unix-like operating systems should be pretty easy
 * Mechanism for specifying split-_exclude_ subnets on the command line